 and more than 50 in the United States.
 While only a

-handful of sheep breeds are usually of economic importance to a country's commercial industry, all breeds
+handful of sheep breeds are usually of economic importance to the commercial industry, all breeds

-should be considered important, as they contribute to the genetic diversity of the
+should be valued, as they contribute to the genetic diversity of the

 species and worldwide industry.
 Pictures and descriptions of more than two hundred sheep breeds